-The actuarial methods and assumptions were selected by the board of trustees based upon analysis and recommendations by the system's actuary.
-The board of trustees has sole authority to determine the actuarial assumptions used for the plan.
-The actuarial methods and assumptions were primarily based on a study of actual experience for the three-year period ending August 31, 2017 and were adopted in July 2018.
-There were no changes to the actuarial assumptions or other inputs that affected the measurement of the total pension liability since the prior measurement period.
-Assumptions, methods, and plan changes were updated from the prior year's report.
-The net pension liability increased significantly since the prior measurement date due to a change in the following actuarial assumptions:
+The actuarial methods and assumptions were selected by the TRS Board of Trustees based upon analysis and recommendations by the system's actuary.
+The Board of Trustees has sole authority to determine the actuarial assumptions used for the plan.
+The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, FY0.